openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 Assign Roles
 ====================================

-To assign a discussion administration role, you must be the course author or an Instructor (that is, you are identified in Studio as a team member with Admin access).
+To assign a discussion administration role, you must be the course author or an Instructor (that is, you are identified in Studio as a team member with Admin access or in the LMS as an Instructor).

 #.
 View the live version of the course.